-Up to two electricity meters or energy meters (BE6-BE7) can be connected to S1156.
+Up to two electricity meters or energy meters (BE6-BE7)

 Energy per pulse: Here you set the amount of energy to which each pulse will correspond.

 Pulses per kWh: Here, you set the number of pulses per kWh that are sent to S1156.